Office of Communications & Public Liaison

 The NIH Special Projects Branch oversees visitor services and plans, organizes, and presents special events and functions.
 Events include building dedications and the annual NIH Research Festival.
 The Visitor Information Center arranges overviews, tours, meetings, speakers and other special programs for national and international visitors.
 The NIH Visitor Center and Nobel Laureate Exhibit Hall is located in the Natcher Conference Center, Building 45, on the NIH campus in Bethesda, Maryland.

-Freedom of Information Office (FOI)
+Freedom of Information Act Office (FOIA)

 Office of Community Liaison (OCL)